 What is the Process of Getting a Validated Job Offer When Applying From Outside of Canada?

-If you are applying from outside Canada, then the employer will be required to meet the recruiting requirements.
+If you are applying from outside of Canada, the employer will be required to meet the recruiting requirements.

 The job offer is valid if the position offered to the foreign worker is: